JorgeUbaldoR/sem3-25-pi-2024_25-G131/plantFloorManager/usbd07/Readme_usbd07.md

-# USBD07 - Show Operations.
+# USBD07 - Show materials/components to be ordered to fulfill a given production order.

 ### 1. User Story Description